iLert/docs/integrations/sentry.md

 ---
 description: >-
-  With the iLert Senty integration, you can create alerts in iLert based on Sentry issues.
+  With the ilert Senty integration, you can create alerts in ilert based on Sentry issues.
 ---